Fepilot/Agentathon/README.md

 ## 👥 Who is Behind This Project?

-The Agentathon initiative was created and is maintained by the **Microsoft Spain V-Team**, a cross-functional group dedicated to driving AI adoption through innovative workshop formats.
+The Agentathon initiative was created and is maintained by the **Copilot Onboarding Initiative of Spain (aka.
+COI)**, a cross-functional group dedicated to driving AI adoption through innovative workshop formats.

 ### 🏆 V-Team Members